What Injuries Qualify for Workers' Comp in Ohio?

 Traumatic brain injuries from falling objects or collisions

-Even injuries that seem minor may qualify if they lead to missed work, ongoing medical treatment, or expensive medical bills.
-Many workers don’t realize that if they were injured at work, they may be eligible to receive compensation that helps cover medical costs, lost wages, and rehabilitation expenses.
-An experienced workers’ compensation attorney can evaluate your comp case and explain whether you may be entitled to benefits.
+Even injuries that seem minor may qualify if they require ongoing medical treatment, lead to disability benefits, or result in expensive medical expenses.
+Many employees don’t realize that if they were injured on the job, they may be eligible to file a workers’ comp claim that provides coverage for employees, covers medical bills, and reimburses lost wages.
+An experienced attorney can evaluate your claim and explain whether you may be entitled to workers’ compensation benefits.

 What Is Not Covered Under Ohio Workers’ Comp

-The workers’ compensation act also excludes certain claims.
-Ohio law prevents fraudulent or non-work-related compensation claims.
+The workers’ compensation law also excludes certain claims.
+Ohio law prevents fraudulent or non-work-related claims that would increase claim costs for employers and the Ohio Bureau of Workers’ Compensation (Ohio BWC).

 Common Exclusions